 For that reason, Isla Holbox has recently been named by the Mexican government as the only port that can offer trips to swim with the whale sharks and there are strict rules against scuba equipment being used to view them in the area.
 Local guides have been trained to give tours that are as safe for the whale sharks as they are for their human visitors.

-At a recent conference, April 2010, Pronatura declared that at least 1000 whale sharks were counted in 2009.
+At a conference in 2010, Pronatura declared that at least 1000 whale sharks were counted in 2009.
 This national treasure must be protected.
 Many whale sharks have been seen with injuries caused by the propellers of passing boats.

 If this protection is guaranteed, the whale shark can continue to provide tourism opportunities in the area.
 Pronatura is doing studies on the impact from tourism on these inoffensive animals, and creating a management plan to determine how many boats and humans can approach these animals so that they don't feel threatened and migrate to another area.

-Aware of the importance of this species and its protection, President Felipe Calderon has decreed a marine reserve of 160,000 hectares added to the reserve of Yum Balam.
+Aware of the importance of this species and its protection, past President Felipe Calderon decreed a marine reserve of 160,000 hectares added to the reserve of Yum Balam.

 Ask around at the docks or downtown for someone to take you to the whale sharks.
 Be prepared to spend about five to six hours on the water, with all that entails.
 Most tour guides will provide drinks, but be sure to ask before you go.
 And don't forget a hat and sunscreen!